Killeroo/SC4Parser/DOCUMENTATION.md

 ##### Summary

 Implementation of the Lots Subfile.
-LotSubfile contains all logs in a SimCity 4 savegame (Partial implementation).
+Lot Subfile contains all logs in a SimCity 4 savegame (Partial implementation).

 ##### Example

 ```
 // Simple usage
 // (Just assume the lot subfile has already been read, see SC4SaveGame.GetLotSubfile())

 // Access a lot
 Lot firstLot = lotSubfile.Lots.First();

 // Do something with it
 firstLot.Dump();
 ```

 ##### Remarks